MarekSuchanek/maze/README.md

 * **Tele del Porto** - He has incalculable abilty to teleport himself just by the force of his own will to random accessible place with probability 20%.
 His will is usually kinda weak so the place can be closer and also farther to the goal but never closer than 5 steps.
 Minimal distance of the teleportation is 5.
+Teleportation can fail if Tele is unable to pick suitable target within 100 random picks, then he will only shiver.
 * **Scatterbrain** - Total lunetic who escaped asylum.
 His best friend is chaos so he can choose other direction than is the shortest one with probability 25%.